-- Pandemic Unemployment Assistance – expanding the type of worker who can qualify for Unemployment Insurance;
+- Pandemic Unemployment Assistance – expands the type of worker who can qualify for Unemployment Insurance;

-- Pandemic Emergency Unemployment Compensation – increasing the number of weeks a qualifying individual can receive benefits.
+- Pandemic Emergency Unemployment Compensation – increases the number of weeks a qualifying individual can receive benefits.

-This section covers the Pandemic Unemployment Assistance (PUA) benefit, which provides assistance to workers typically not eligible for benefits under the traditional UI program.
+This section covers the Pandemic Unemployment Assistance (PUA) benefit, which assists workers typically not eligible for benefits under the traditional UI program. -

 If you are a Benefits Plus subscriber, for additional information on Unemployment Insurance Benefits, refer to Cash Benefits, Unemployment Insurance Benefits.
 For subscription information visit: https://bplc.cssny.org/home/subscription_options.